 I am currently the Vice President of Clinic Operations and Advanced Practice Provider Services.
-I am responsible for developing policies, processes and guidelines that standardizes, drives, and improves clinic performance, medical care excellence, operational efficiency and foster a positive patient-first company outlook coupled with occupational medicine client satisfaction.
+I am responsible for developing policies, processes, and guidelines that standardize, drive, and improve clinic performance, medical care excellence, operational efficiency and foster a positive patient-first company outlook coupled with occupational medicine client satisfaction.
 I serve as a connection and conduit between operational and medical leadership to effectively maximize best practices as it pertains to medical practice and operational excellence.
-I am also responsible for being the support for all the Physician Assistants (Pas) and Nurse Practitioners (NPs) at PIC.
+I am also responsible for being the support for all the Physician Assistants (PAs) and Nurse Practitioners (NPs) at PIC.
 I provide training and remedial training for our Advanced Practice.

 I was originally employed as a Physician Assistant.
 After approximately a year, I was promoted to Clinic General Manager and was asked to join the Provider Advisory Board.
 After leading and developing the clinic, I gained more responsibilities and training opportunities in the company and became an advocate for our Advanced Practice Providers.
 One year ago, recognizing the need, our company developed a position, Director of Advanced Practice Providers and I accepted a promotion into that position.
 Recently, I was asked to consider the position of Vice President of Clinic Operations and I accepted it and currently hold both positions jointly.

 We live in a world where people are busier than ever before.
 A lot of people have complicated lives and when those complications are pressed upon by illness, personally or that of a family member, time and affordability, especially in the age of high-deductible health insurance, we are there.
 Our 40+ clinics across two states offer an answer for people who need healthcare but their primary care practice cannot meet that need (for instance, they don’t have appointments available) and/or as an alternative to the long waits and high pricing of an Emergency Room.